DataDog/datadog-agent/docs/components/registrations.md

 The convention in the Agent codebase is to use [value groups](./fx.md#value-groups) to accomplish this.
 The _collecting_ component requires a slice of some _collected type_, and the _providing_ components provide values of that type.
-Consider a simple case of an HTTP server component to which endpoints can be attached.
+Consider an example case of an HTTP server component to which endpoints can be attached.
 The server is the collecting component, requiring a slice of type `[]*endpoint`, where `*endpoint` is the collected type.
 Providing components provide values of type `*endpoint`.